mindspore-ai/docs/docs/vllm_mindspore/docs/source_en/getting_started/quick_start/quick_start.md

 [![View Source On Gitee](https://mindspore-website.obs.cn-north-4.myhuaweicloud.com/website-images/master/resource/_static/logo_source_en.svg)](https://gitee.com/mindspore/docs/blob/master/docs/vllm_mindspore/docs/source_en/getting_started/quick_start/quick_start.md)

-This document provides a quick guide to deploy vLLM MindSpore by [docker](https://www.docker.com/), with the [Qwen2.5-7B](https://huggingface.co/Qwen/Qwen2.5-7B-Instruct) model as an example.
-User can quickly experience the serving and inference abilities of vLLM MindSpore by [offline inference](#offline-inference) and [online inference](#online-inference).
+This document provides a quick guide to deploy vLLM-MindSpore Plugin by [docker](https://www.docker.com/), with the [Qwen2.5-7B](https://huggingface.co/Qwen/Qwen2.5-7B-Instruct) model as an example.
+User can quickly experience the serving and inference abilities of vLLM-MindSpore Plugin by [offline inference](#offline-inference) and [online inference](#online-inference).
 For more information about installation, please refer to the [Installation Guide](../installation/installation.md).

 ## Docker Installation

-In this section, we recommend to use docker to deploy the vLLM MindSpore environment.
+In this section, we recommend to use docker to deploy the vLLM-MindSpore Plugin environment.
 The following sections are the steps for deployment:

 ### Building the Image

-User can execute the following commands to clone the vLLM MindSpore code repository and build the image:
+User can execute the following commands to clone the vLLM-MindSpore Plugin code repository and build the image:

 ```bash
 git clone https://gitee.com/mindspore/vllm-mindspore.git